briannovillo/body-tester/README.md

 npm run install
 ```

-# For test using desktop userAgents
+## For test using desktop userAgents

 ```
 npm run try-and-watch-desktop
 ```

-# For test using mobile userAgents
+## For test using mobile userAgents

 ```
-npm run try-and-watch-desktop
+npm run try-and-watch-mobile
 ```